 Traditionally, these features are very costly for an on premise enterprise telephone system.
 These costly systems require office space as well as expensive equipment, and extensive wiring.

-One of the latest technical revolutions in the telecoms market is the Hosted PBX.
-Hosted PBX allows small and medium-sized businesses to have a sophisticated telephone system without the expensive investment in a physical telephone base unit.
+One of the latest technical revolutions in the telecoms market is the Hosted Telephone which is also sometimes referred to as a hosted PBX.
+Hosted Telephone Systems allow small and medium-sized businesses to have a sophisticated telephone system without the expensive investment in a physical telephone base unit.
 With a Hosted PBX, the telephone system is hosted in the ‘Cloud’, usually by the businesses telecoms provider.
 Furthermore, the telephone system is operated and maintained by the telecoms service provider, so little training is required.

 - Business Continuity – As the Telephone System is hosted in the cloud, it is not affected by interruption or downtime, as it is likely that a competent service provider has built in resilience across its platform.
 Disasters such as flooding to your office, wont effect the business as handsets can be relocated elsewhere.